karandepale/FundooNoteApp/README.md

 Table of Contents:-

 (1) Introduction
 (2) User API
 (3) Note API
 (4) Authentication
 (5) Error Handling

+INTRODUCTION:-
-INTRODUCTION:-FundooNoteApp is a web-based note-taking application designed to help users keep track of their tasks, ideas, and important information.
+FundooNoteApp is a web-based note-taking application designed to help users keep track of their tasks, ideas, and important information.
 It provides a range of features, including user registration, note creation, management, and collaboration.